nataliasitko/api-gateway/docs/user/apirule-migration/01-83-migrate-jwt-v1beta1-to-v2.md

     >
     > For more information, see [Changes Introduced in APIRule `v2`](../custom-resources/apirule/04-70-changes-in-apirule-v2.md).

+3. If you use more than one APIRule `v1beta1` that targets the same workload, repeat steps one and two for each of the APIRules.

-3. Update the APIRule to version `v2` by applying the adjusted configuration.
+4. To update the APIRule to version `v2`, apply the adjusted configuration.
+If multiple `v1beta1` APIRules point to the same workload, you must apply all the updated configurations simultaneously.

+   > [!WARNING]
+   > It is not supported to use both `v2` and `v1beta1` APIRules simultaneously if they target the same workload.
+To avoid downtime, update all APIRules targeting the same workload at once.

    To verify the version of the applied APIRule, check the value of the `gateway.kyma-project.io/original-version` annotation in the APIRule spec.
 A value of `v2` indicates that the APIRule has been successfully migrated.
 To see the value, run:
     ```bash